 While many of the benefits of smart lighting are experienced when inside the home, the benefits of a smart thermostat are most valuable when outside the home.
 A smart thermostat allows you to control your home’s thermostat using your mobile device when you are outside of your home.

 Living in Arizona, we all understand the cost of running our air conditioners during the summer months.
 A smart thermostat can help reduce energy costs a few different ways.
 Imagine you leave for your summer vacation and forget to adjust the air conditioning setting before you leave.
 Without a smart thermostat, your air conditioning will run as normally scheduled cooling your house when no one is home.
 If you have a smart thermostat, you can simply use your mobile device to adjust the temperature setting saving valuable energy.
-On the flipside, when you are returning from your trip or simply being away from home, you can use your mobile device to precool your home so you are not arriving to a hot house.
+On the flipside, when you are returning from your trip or simply being away from home, you can use your mobile device to precool your home so you are not arriving at a hot house.

 Many smart thermostats also have the ability to learn your schedule and automatically adjust the temperature if it senses no one is home for a certain period of time.
 For instance, when you leave for work in the morning and the smart thermostat does not sense any movement in the house for an hour, it will automatically put itself in away mode and adjust the temperature setting accordingly.
 This feature can also save energy and help lower your utility bill.